Litauen/docs.bannerlordmodding.lt/editor/editor.md

 ### Editor Crashes

-- When deleting used texture.
+#### Crash when deleting used texture

 After crash/restart Texture appears deleted

 #### Crash on the map save